mathewlowry/myhub-gpt/about/Pilot integration.md

 I can thus have a conversation with ChatGPT about any collection of content n my personal Hub.

-However, as the rest of the above video points out, this is just the start - see [[chatgpt Integrations planned]].
+However, as the rest of the above video points out, this is just the start - see [[chatgpt integration plans]].